Seantfx/SaveTabs/README.md

 1. **Save Only This Window**:
    - Click the SaveTabs icon.
+   - In the popup, enter a custom folder name or use the default.
-   - In the popup, click "Save only this window".
+   - Click "Save only this window".
-   - All tabs in the current window will be saved in a folder named "Main window" in your bookmarks.
+   - All tabs in the current window will be saved in the specified folder in your bookmarks.

 2. **Save All Open Windows**:
    - Click the SaveTabs icon.
+   - In the popup, enter a custom folder name or use the default.
-   - In the popup, click "Save all open windows".
+   - Click "Save all open windows".
-   - All tabs across all open windows will be saved in a folder named "All windows" in your bookmarks, with subfolders for each window.
+   - All tabs across all open windows will be saved in the specified folder in your bookmarks, with subfolders for each window.

 ## Contribution